 Facing the MDR: Kiwa races to help customers transition

-Over the next two years, huge numbers of medical devices manufacturers will have to transition from the European Medical Devices Directive (MDD) to the far more stringent Medical Devices Regulation (MDR) to be able to market their products.
+Huge numbers of medical devices manufacturers will have to transition from the European Medical Devices Directive (MDD) to the far more stringent Medical Devices Regulation (MDR) to be able to market their products.
 They all will have to comply with the MDR by May 2024, so time is very short.
 Kiwa Cermet in Italy and Kiwa DARE!! in the Netherlands are Notified Bodies designated for MDR.
 Together with our branch office at Kiwa Tükiye, they help clients throughout Europe, and beyond, with this challenge.

 What this is about